smu160/smu160.github.io/content/posts/recv.md

 There are a few things to note here:

 0. As long as no error occurred, and the connection wasn’t closed, we keep a running total of the amount of bytes we expected, (i.e., `total_recvd`).
-1. We want to continue to recv data into the buffer, but we don’t want to overwrite the data we already received, so we advance the `buffer` pointer by the amount of data we’ve already received .
+1. We want to continue to recv data into the buffer, but we don’t want to overwrite the data we already received, so we advance the `buffer` pointer by the amount of data we've already received.
 2. The length supplied to `recv` should be advanced as a function of our buffer size and the amount of data we already received.